pchiorean/Indentz/docs/README.md

 Defaults and cleanup.

 #### **`DefaultPrefs`**
-Sets some preferences for the current document.
+Sets some preferences for the active document.

 <details><summary><strong>Details</strong></summary>